 With this statement the Founder of Scouting started a tradition of collecting stories and material which tell the story of Scouting.
 Over 100 years later the Heritage Collection now contains over 250,000 items.
 This mass of material illustrates the story of Scouting from its earliest days as a concept developed from Lord Baden Powell’s bestseller ‘Scouting for Boys’.
 The Collection documents the changes the movement has undergone and demonstrates the ways in which Scouting has built on Lord Baden Powell’s original idea to stay as relevant and engaging for young people as it was back in 1908.

-To find out about Scouting’s fascinating history visit our explore pages.
+To find out about Scouting’s fascinating history visit our exhibition pages.